Göydərə

-Göydərə (also Gjoydara and Goydere), formerly Norashen (Նորաշեն), is a village and municipality in the Julfa District of Nakhchivan, Azerbaijan.
+Göydərə (also Goydere and Goydara), formerly Norashen (Նորաշեն), is a village and municipality in the Julfa District of Nakhchivan, Azerbaijan.
 It is located 32 km in the north from the district center, on the right bank of the Alinjachay River, on the slope of the Zangezur ridge.
 Its population is busy with vine-growing, farming and animal husbandry.

 There are a secondary school, a cultural house, a library, a communication center, a pensioners' club and a medical center in the village.
 It has a population of 1,332.

 History

 Based on surviving manuscripts, Norashen ("New village" in Armenian), was an important center for scriptorium production from the 14th to the 18th century.
 In the village was an Armenian church, named Surp Astvatsatsin, a domeless basilica that dated back to the 9th or 10th century.
 It survived at least into the 1990s but is presumed to have been demolished sometime after that.
 In 1992 the name of the village was changed to Goydara ("Green valley").